 A volunteer peer-mentoring support network for people affected by M.E. in Scotland, Mentor M.E. is a five-year project funded by the Health and Social Care Alliance Scotland (the Alliance) and the Scottish Government from the Transforming Self-Management in Scotland Fund.
 By providing tailored training and skills development, matching for volunteer mentors and mentees and ongoing one-to-one and group support, we will develop a strong sustainable network led by people living with M.E.
-Volunteer mentor recruitment began in September 2016: if you are interested in getting involved, please contact Avril McLean, Project Worker on 07753 247099 or by email.
+Find out more on our Mentor M.E. page.

 Action for M.E. worked with partners to produce M.E. matters now, a manifesto for the Scottish Parliament elections in May.
 The manifesto asks potential candidates to help us transform the lives of people with M.E. by ensuring that everyone who has the illness gets access to the support they need.
 It also tells them what they can do to help us achieve this aim.
 Throughout 2016, we are meeting with MSPs who pledged their support for the manifesto to discuss how we can work together to improve outcomes for people with M.E.